Pierre-Alexandre-Laurent Forfait: Career

 Around this time, Forfait designed the 38-gun frigate Seine, which included structural innovations and were designed to carry 24-pounder long guns — more powerful than the usual 18-pounder long guns usually born by ships of this size, although the Seine was eventually armed with 18-pounders.
 The Seine class, built on these plans, came to comprise 7 ships.
 Forfait furthered his efforts with the Romaine class in 1794, and was also involved in the design of the Etna-class corvettes.

 During the Reign of Terror, he was accused at a political club of Le Havre.
 He was eventually freed by the Committee of Public Safety and made general inspector for forests.
 In 1794, he was tasked to design specialised ships to navigate the Seine river; he consequently design a lugger, the Saumon, and authored a Mémoire sur la navigation de la Seine.

-In 1797, the Directory tasked him, along with Rosily-Mesros and David, to study the possibility to establish a military harbour in Antwerp; these studies were followed by the construction of an arsenal.
-He was then sent to the recently captured Venice, where he oversaw the launch of ships under construction in her harbour and appropriated by the French in the Campaign of Italy; in August 1797, these frigates were launched as Muiron and Carrère.
+In 1797, the Directory tasked him, along with Rosily-Mesros and David, to study the possibility of establishing a military harbour in Antwerp; these studies were followed by the construction of an arsenal.
+He was then sent to the recently captured Venice, where he oversaw the launch of ships under construction in her arsenal and appropriated by the French in the Campaign of Italy; in August 1797, these frigates were launched as Muiron and Carrère.

 Tasked with the naval preparations of the French campaign in Egypt and Syria, Forfait prepared 15 ships of the line, 14 frigates, 72 lesser warships and 400 transports in Toulon, Genoa, Ajaccio and Civitavecchia.
 He then returned to Le Havre, where he designed 3 heavily armed gunboats to repel British bomb vessels.